skiptools/swift-android-action/README.md

 Swift natively for Android on a Linux or macOS host.

-After building the package, it will run the SwiftPM test targets on an Android emulator (which it provided by the [Android Emulator Runner action](https://github.com/marketplace/actions/android-emulator-runner)).
+After building the package, it will run the SwiftPM test targets on an Android emulator (which is provided by the [Android Emulator Runner action](https://github.com/marketplace/actions/android-emulator-runner)).
 To build the package for Android without running the tests (which is considerably faster), set the `run-tests` option to `false`.